About Queensland Water and Land Carers

 Queensland Water and Land Carers Inc. (QWaLC) is the peak body for NRM volunteers in Queensland.
 We are an independent, non-government, not-for-profit organisation.
 QWaLC formed in April 2004 to fill an important need in supporting the valuable work of volunteer community groups in the Natural Resources Management sector in the state.

-The Department of Natural Resources and Mines
+The Department of Natural Resources, Mines and Energy

 QWaLC is funded by a ministerial directive from the Minister for Natural Resources and Mines.